vinh-3/python-streams/README.md

 be chained together.
 - Terminal operations - act on the elements of the stream to return a final result.

-Note: Python's list comprehension offers a concise syntax to work with lists, however streams offer a functional syntax that allows the chaining of multiple operations.
+Note: Python's list comprehension offers a concise syntax to work with lists, however streams would offer a functional syntax that allows the chaining of multiple operations.

 ## Usage Example
 Consider the following film class.